doohee323/buildGoInAws/README.md

 # RunAwsInst

-It's for running AWS spot instance management (launch && use && terminate).
+It's for running AWS instance management (launch && use && terminate).
-You can define the condition for AWS spot instance such as price, region, instance type, and instance number using AMI which you made.
+You can define the condition for AWS instance such as price, region, instance type, and instance number using AMI which you made.
 Once the instances are launched, you can use the instances through predefined scripts in commands.json.
 After using the instances, they'll be terminated automatically.